Two Different Restaurants

 Google may be using driving directions information alone, or in conjunction with review information to rank local search results.
 Chances are that given a chance to spend time searching for businesses, people might look at both types of information.
-If someone is searching via a mobile device, they might not have the time to look at review information.
+If someone is searching via a mobile device, they might not have the time to look at the review information.